The Disability Visibility Project is an online community dedicated to creating, sharing, and amplifying disability media and culture.

 Disability Visibility Project® is a trademark of Alice Wong.
 All rights reserved. (c) Alice Wong 2016.

-Her activism and work has been featured in the CNN original series United Shades of America (Season 3, Episode 4), The Hill, Autostraddle, Werk It: The Podcast, WNYC, The Guardian, WAMU radio, Roll Call, WBUR radio, Al Jazeera, Teen Vogue, Bitch Media, Rewire, Vice, Esquire, CNET, Wired and Buzzfeed.
-For more, go to the In the News page on this website.
+Her activism and work has been featured in the CNN original series United Shades of America (Season 3, Episode 4), Huffington Post, WNYC’s Death, Sex, and Money podcast, KQED’s Truth Be Told podcast, Wired, The Hill, Autostraddle, Werk It: The Podcast, WNYC, The Guardian, Roll Call, WBUR radio, Al Jazeera, Teen Vogue, Bitch Media, Rewire, Vice, Esquire, CNET, and Buzzfeed.

 In 1997 she graduated with degrees in English and sociology from Indiana University at Indianapolis.
 She has a MS in medical sociology and worked at the University of California, San Francisco as a Staff Research Associate for over 10 years.
 During that time she worked on various qualitative research projects and co-authored online curricula for the Community Living Policy Center, a Rehabilitation Research and Training Center funded by the National Institute on Disability, Independent Living, and Rehabilitation Research.